CSIRO Astronomy and Space Science

 - Outreach activities

 - Opportunities to collaborate

-Dr Karen Lee-Waddell is currently a Postdoctoral Fellow with CSIRO in Astronomy and Space Science as well as the Project Scientist for WALLABY, the all-sky neutral hydrogen survey that is being conducted on the CSIRO’s new telescope, the Australian Square Kilometre Array Pathfinder (ASKAP).
+Dr Karen Lee-Waddell is the Director of the Australian SKA Regional Centre (AusSRC, https://aussrc.org), jointly appointed at ICRAR and CSIRO.
+In this role, she is leading the Australian effort to build computing and data intensive research capabilities that will support astronomers using the next generation of telescopes.
+She is also currently the Project Scientist for WALLABY, the all-sky neutral hydrogen survey that is being conducted on the CSIRO’s new telescope, the Australian Square Kilometre Array Pathfinder (ASKAP).

 Karen identifies as culturally and linguistically diverse.